 The CLUB

-With the decision of the first two clubs made, the selection of the new club’s social bodies began.
-Initially called Grupo Desportivo de Elvas, it was decided to adopt the name O Elvas to represent the Alentejo region and encompass various sports.
-The club’s colours would be blue and gold, inspired by Boca Juniors of Argentina.
-The chosen emblem featured peacock blue and gold yellow, with the coat of arms of the city of Elvas.
+With the decision ratified by the first two clubs, the social bodies of the new club were constituted.
+Although initially named Grupo Desportivo de Elvas, it was decided to adopt the name “O Elvas” to represent the Alentejo region and encompass various sporting modalities.
+The official colors became blue and gold, inspired by the Argentine club Boca Juniors.
+The chosen emblem featured peacock blue and golden yellow, complemented by the coat of arms of the city of Elvas.

 The 16th round was a balanced game, with our team winning 5-3 against Atlético.
 In the next round, O Elvas visited Sporting and lost 2-1.